lukepighetti/salomon_bottom_bar/README.md

 1. The package does not match the Salomon specification.
 2. There is an accessibility problem.
 3. It diverges from `BottomNavigationBar` semantics.

-## Bonus

-We have a delightful utility widget in this package called [ImplicitlyAnimatedBuilder](./lib/implicitly_animated_builder.dart).
-Copy/paste it to your project and enjoy!